DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/Extended Event/Setup Extended Event.md

 ```

-##  Step 5: Create the store proc that will be resposnbible to tranfering data to table(Capture30SecondsLongQueriesTable).
+##  Step 5: Create the store proc that will be responsible for transferring data to the table(Capture30SecondsLongQueriesTable).

 Once we create this store proc, we can schedule it to run every 5 mins so data from extended file will be saved on our table.